AbolfazlYavari/Password_Generator/README.md

 •	Copy to clipboard: Conveniently copy the generated password to your clipboard with a single click, allowing for seamless integration into other applications or websites.

-# Getting Started

-1. Download and install the Password Generator application.
-2. Launch the application and specify your preferred password length.
-3. Select the desired character sets for your password (e.g., uppercase, lowercase, numbers, symbols).
-4. Click the "Generate" button to generate a password.
-5. Optionally, click the "Copy" button to copy the generated password to your clipboard for easy pasting.

 # Why Choose Password Generator?